The game Max-Welter: The winning strategy

 \begin{theorem} A position $(a_1,a_2,\ldots,a_k)$ with $k \geq 2$ is a $\P$-position if and only if $a_k=a_{k-1}+1$ and $a_{k-1}+k$ is even. \end{theorem}

-\begin{proof} We say that a position $(a_1,a_2,\ldots,a_k)$ with $k \geq 2$ is a {\em $0$-position} if $a_k=a_{k-1}+1$ and $a_{k-1}+k$ is even.
-We must prove two facts: \begin{enumerate} \item[1.] from every position $A$ that isn't a 0-position, there is a move to a 0-position, \item[2.] there is no move from a 0-position to a 0-position. \end{enumerate}
+\begin{proof} Let $\X$ be the set of positions $(a_1,a_2,\ldots,a_k)$ such that $k \geq 2$, $a_k=a_{k-1}+1$, and $a_{k-1}+k$ is even.
+We must prove two facts: \begin{enumerate} \item[1.] there is no move between any two positions in $\X$; \item[2.] from every position $A$ not in $\X$, there is a move that terminates in $\X$,